ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > the first of the demos on discovery and installation of the datasets.
 > - [DataLad demos of the features (Full: 30 min, review: 10 min)](http://datalad.org/features.html)
 > provides an [asciinema](http://asciinema.org) (and shell script versions) introduction
-> to major features of DataLad
+> to major features of DataLad.
 {: .callout}